dhorlick/balloonist/README.md

 The *balloon-engine* module is a library that uses the Java 2D API and the [iText PDF library](http://itextpdf.com) to provide circumscribed text layout.
 It was built for comics, but might also benefit illustration, computer-assisted design and diagramming software.

-The *app* module uses Java Swing to supply *Ballonist's* graphics user interface.
+The *app* module uses Java Swing to supply *Balloonist's* graphics user interface.

 ## Contributors